zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

   - `model/VendorProducts/value/<vid>`
 - Who can send:
   - Vendor account who is associated with the given vid
+  - VendorAdmin account (can add a model for any vid/pid)
 - CLI command minimal:

 ```bash